-Repealing Protected Class for Smokers
+Repeal Protected Class for Smokers

 A study by Ohio State University shows it costs employers approximately \$6,000 more a year to employ a smoker versus a non-smoker.
 In 1994, Kentucky enacted a law that made smokers a protected class.

 This law forbids employers from turning away a job applicant just because he/she smokes.
 The Chamber believes this is an arbitrary and unjustified intrusion into the rights of employers.
+This law should be repealed.